EWB-CU-Boulder/ewbcu/howtojoin.md

 **Professionals**

 Our projects rely on the input and guidance of our team of mentors.
-Additionally, .
-If you would be interested in, please feel free to reach out to us!
-Specific projec, otherwise .
+We actively recruit professionals for orgnaizational guidance, engineering expertise, and travel mentorship.
+If you would be interested in being involved with our team, please reach out to us!
+If you are interested in a specific project, feel free to reach out to them directly; otherwise, reach out to our chapter email for more info!

 **Organizations and Corporations**

-We love working with .
-Please contact us by our chapter email: .
+Our work is made possible by the generous support of several organizations and corporations.
+Those who would like to be involved with our team should contact us by our chapter email: .
+We look forward to working with you!